danpeirce/photogate-box-ssd1306term/README.md

 ![](image/stopwatch1.jpg)

-### Photogate mode
+### Pulse mode

 There are two varients of this mode.

-1. **photogateM1S** The Photogate mode will time the duration between falling edges on the photogate1 input.
+1. **PulseS** The Photogate mode will time the duration between falling edges on the photogate1 input.
 If new edges are detected the old time will be overwritten.
 Reset button will return to mode select state **modeS**.
-2. **photogateM1kS** Must hold reset button while pressing mode select button.
+2. **PulsekS** Must hold reset button while pressing mode select button.
 The Photogate keep mode will time the duration between falling edges on the photogate1 input.
 The time is displayed in window 2 and return to mode select state is automatic so the time in window 2 is not overwritten before a new mode is selected.